A stable and adaptive polygenic signal detection method based on repeated sample splitting: Simulation studies

 \subsection{Type I error}

 Methods applied to binary outcomes often have worse performance than normally distributed traits.
 Thus, we generate $Y$ based on a logistic regression with $\beta=0$, and without loss of generality, intercept equals to one and with no other covariates.
-For evaluation of type I error control, the variable selection procedure is not critical as long as it is applied to a sample that is independent of the testing sample as the case here, and the size of $J$ is also not critical.
-Thus, we choose $J_2=J$ and regress the simulated $Y$ on each of the $J_2$ simulated variants in $D_{n,1}$, and we obtain their corresponding $\hat \beta_j$ values for the polygenic association testing in $D_{n,2}$.
+For type I error evaluation, the variable selection procedure and the value of $J$ are not critical.
+Thus, we choose $J_2=J$, regress simulated $Y$ on each of the $J_2$ simulated variants in $D_{n,1}$, and obtain the corresponding $\hat \beta_j$.
+We then perform the high dimensional polygenic association testing in $D_{n,2}$.

-Table \ref{table:1} shows the empirical test sizes of $T_{dc}$ for $2n=200$, $m=10$, and nominal $\alpha$ values of 0.05, 0.01, and $10^{-3}$, and Supplementary Material provides results for more stringent $\alpha$ values and $m=50$; results for $2n=1500$ are more accurate thus not shown.
+Table \ref{table:1} shows the empirical test sizes of $T_{\gamma}$'s, $T_c$, and $T_{dc}$ for $2n=200$, $m=10,50,100$, $\rho=0.5$, and nominal $\alpha$ values of 0.05, 0.01, $10^{-3}$, and $10^{-4}$, and {Tables S1 and S2} in the Supplementary Material show results for $\rho=0.2$ and $0.8$, respectively; results for $2n=1500$ are more accurate thus not shown.
 Here, the distributions of $T_{\gamma}$'s are approximated by the weighted linear combination of independent $\chi_1^2$ distributions as specified in Theorem 2, and the distributions of $T_c$ and $T_{dc}$ by the standard Cauchy distribution.
-It is clear that type I error of $T_{dc}$ is controlled at or below the nominal levels, across the settings.